 ARHP supports individuals experiencing mental health and substance use concerns and strengthens the local systems of care that aim to serve them well.

 The evidence-based training model teaches individuals how to identify, understand, and respond to signs of mental health and substance use concerns.
-ARHP offers this free training to youth, college students, healthcare workers, emergency responders, and community members throughout the state of Arkansas.
+ARHP offers this free training to youth, college students, healthcare workers, emergency responders, and community members throughout the rural Arkansas.

 The educational video aims to raise awareness about the opioid crisis with local residents and healthcare providers, and has been highlighted across the state and nation as a realistic portrayal of the complexities facing rural communities.